- Website acceptable use policy

 Checks are carried out by the research programme when any new supplier is contracted; due diligence is ongoing and under review to further improve supplier vetting.

-ODI will be implementing a database to improve sub-contractor tracking, which will incorporate a review of supplier procurement controls.
+ODI have implemented a database to improve sub-contractor tracking, incorporating a review of supplier procurement controls.
 A systems review across the Institute is also being undertaken and the new ensuing project processes will progress the monitoring of our supply chains and potential risk areas.